Brief: Here we list the best vector graphics software for Linux that can be used as Adobe Illustrator alternative for Linux.

 - Supports a wide variety of file formats like SVG, PNG, OpenDocument Drawings, DXF, sk1, PDF, EPS and PostScripts.

-You can download Inkscape from the official repository.
+You can download Inkscape from the official website.
+You will find Flatpak and Snap packages for it as well.

 Alternatively, you can install it from the command line, type below commands to install it.